Azure/azure-functions-sql-extension/docs/SetupGuide_Java.md

     }
     ```

     *In the above, `select * from Employees` is the SQL script run by the input binding.
 The CommandType on the line below specifies whether the first line is a query or a stored procedure.
 On the next line, the ConnectionStringSetting specifies that the app setting that contains the SQL connection string used to connect to the database is "SqlConnectionString."
-For more information on this, see the [SQLInput Attribute](#sqlinput-attribute) section*
+For more information on this, see the [SQLInput Annotation](#sqlinput-annotation) section*

 - Add `import com.microsoft.azure.functions.sql.annotation.SQLInput;`
 - Create a new file and call it `Employee.java`